 As an athlete, you already know that you’ve got to maintain optimal health if you want to keep playing the sport you love.
 Physical therapy with an experienced physical therapist is a big part of that, especially when you’re recovering from an injury.
 One of the main parts of a good physical therapy regimen after an injury involves therapeutic massage.
 Below, you’ll learn five of the best benefits of therapeutic massage for athletes.
-Call Advantage Therapy now to learn more about how massage can help you live pain-free.
+Call The Ozzie Smith Centers of Springfield now to learn more about how massage can help you live pain-free.

 1. Improved Circulation

 Regular massage during your physical therapy program can improve circulation considerably.
 Better circulation means that your muscles get the blood supply needed to prevent stiffness and tension.
 Your muscles will work and feel better after therapeutic massage.